 - Which Welsh poet insisted that we do not go gently into the night?
 Dylan Thomas.

 - In women's gymnastics, what is 6 ft.
 6 in. long?
 Beam.

 - Which famous novel featured Jo, Meg, Beth and Amy March?
 Little Women.

-- Who wrote the poem Paradise Lost?
+- Who wrote the epic poem Paradise Lost?
 John Milton.